Learn more!

 Conservation:

 American Institute for Conservation (AIC) website.
 AIC is the national professional organization for conservators in the United States.
-There are resources on their website about conservation terminology, education and training, as well as a useful series for the public on caring for personal heritage entitled Caring For Your Treasures.
+There are resources on their website about conservation terminology, how to become a conservator, as well as a useful series for the public on caring for personal heritage entitled Caring For Your Treasures.
 AIC’s Objects Specialty Group also has a page with information on archaeological conservation.

 General Ancient Egypt: